Courseiva

 Configure the ALB with cross-zone load balancing enabled and connection draining set to a suitable timeout.

-Option A is correct because enabling cross-zone load balancing on the ALB ensures traffic is distributed evenly across all EC2 instances in all AZs, and connection draining with a suitable timeout allows in-flight requests to complete before instances are deregistered, preventing session loss during an AZ failure.
+Enabling cross-zone load balancing on the ALB ensures traffic is distributed evenly across all EC2 instances in all AZs, and connection draining with a suitable timeout allows in-flight requests to complete before instances are deregistered, preventing session loss during an AZ failure.
 Option C is correct because enabling cluster mode for ElastiCache for Redis with replica nodes in different AZs provides automatic sharding and replication, ensuring session data remains available and consistent even if a primary node in one AZ fails.
+Option E is incorrect because while ElastiCache for Redis supports Multi-AZ with automatic failover, it alone does not guarantee that replica nodes are placed in different Availability Zones for each shard; enabling cluster mode with replicas in different AZs (Option C) provides a more comprehensive solution for maintaining session state during an AZ failure.

 Answer analysis